LeonardoIasi/Extended_Admixture_Pulse/Extended_Admixture_Pulse_inferrence/README.md

-Somtimes it is necessery to truncate the segment length distribution, especially if the segments are inferred you might want to exclude extremly short segments (e.g. smaller than 0.05 cM) since they are usually inferred with low confidence.
-You might also exclude very long segments wich might be wrongly inferred by some approaches where two segments close by are accedently joined to one long segment.
-The upper length cutoff is highly dependent on your scenario you are interrested in.
+Somtimes it is necessery to truncate the segment length distribution, especially if the segments are inferred you might want to exclude extremely short segments (e.g. smaller than 0.05 cM) since they are usually inferred with low confidence.
+You might also exclude very long segments which might be wrongly inferred by some approaches where two segments close by are accedently joined to one long segment.
+The upper length cutoff is highly dependent on your scenario you are interested in.
 For Neandertal gene flow we do not expect segments to be longer then 1 cM.

-Parameter (truncation = TRUE/FALSE) to define if you want to exclude segments given a ceartain threshold lengtn in cM from the fitting (defined by upper and lower trunc parameters)
+Parameter (truncation = TRUE/FALSE) to define if you want to exclude segments given a certain threshold length in cM from the fitting (defined by upper and lower trunc parameters)

 ``` r